 6.1.
 What Can You Expect From DotActiv During This Step?

 DotActiv conducts preliminary checks on your data.
-It includes the necessary sense checks to ensure it meets all requirements.
+It includes the necessary sense checks to ensure it meets all the requirements.

-While these checks ensure all the data looks correct, it doesn’t guarantee the accuracy of the data within the staging tables.
+While these checks ensure that all the data looks correct, it doesn’t guarantee the accuracy of the data within the staging tables.

 The next testing takes place after the importation of data into the DotActiv database.